Cookies Notice

 Application form

-The form IBERO-4 issued by the Provincial Directorate or Administrative Office certifies that the worker continues to be subject to Spanish Social Security legislation during their stay in that country and is therefore exempt from making Social Security contributions in the country of employment.
+The IBERO-4 form issued by the Social Security General Treasury is the certificate that certifies that the worker continues to be subject to Spanish Social Security legislation during their posting in the country of employment and, consequently, be exempt from paying Social Security contributions in that country.

 Period of authorisation